Theory of quantum system certification: a tutorial: Quantum states

 \subsubsection{Further reading}

 Shadow fidelity estimation builds on the idea of extracting an incomplete description of a quantum state in order to subsequently estimate its properties.
 For such an incomplete description that correctly predicts the expectation of a set of observables Aaronson coined the term `shadow' in Ref.~\cite{Aaronson2018ShadowTomography}.
-The broader framework for shadow estimation developed by Huang \emph{et al.}~\cite{Huang2019PredictingFeatures, Huang2020Predicting} allows to derive the sampling complexity of different measurement frames and is also not restricted to estimating fidelities.
-See also Paini and Kalev~\cite{PainiKalev:2019} for a parallel work analysing the sampling complexity of estimating expectations values of observables from measurement frames that are generated using a group.
-Finally, we note that the linear cross-entropy benchmarking protocol \cite{BoiIsaSme16} presented in Section~\ref{sec:xeb} similarly to \ac{SFE} exploits a unitary $3$-design as the measurement frame to achieve a sampling complexity scaling independently of the system size, as explicitly worked out by Helsen~\emph{et al.} \cite{HelsenEtAl:2020:framework}.
+The broader framework for shadow estimation developed by Huang \emph{et al.}~\cite{Huang2019PredictingFeatures, Huang2020Predicting} allows the sampling complexity of different measurement frames to be derived and is also not restricted to estimating fidelities.
+See also Paini and Kalev~\cite{PainiKalev:2019} for a parallel work analyzing the sampling complexity of estimating expectation values of observables from measurement frames that are generated using a group.
+Finally, we note that the linear cross-entropy benchmarking protocol \cite{BoiIsaSme16} presented in Section~\ref{sec:xeb} similarly to \ac{SFE} exploits a unitary $3$-design as the measurement frame to achieve a sampling complexity scaling independently of the system size, as explicitly worked out by Helsen~\emph{et al.} \cite{Helsen20AGeneralFramework}.